Ahmed-Ganna/WeatherSdk/README.md

 # Weather SDK

 The Weather SDK is a powerful tool for integrating weather data into your Android application.
-It allows you to create weather fragments and handle events such as successful completions or errors.

 ## Features